andresmontoyab/Leadership/README.md

 - LEarning something new every day: Not complicated or time consuming.
 - Boost innovations and experimentation: The point is highlighting the importance of doing it and sharing the outcomes.

+# Feedback

+Feedback is a gift.

+Feedback is not just a moment is a process:

+1. Before, Planning your feedback sessions
+2. Actual Feedback Sesion
+3. Check whether the feedback han an impact or not
+4. Powerfl conversations.

+## Feedback Barriers

+The most common barriers are :

+- Related to fear and mistrust.
+	- Fear of upsetting the other person
+	- Mistrust of our capacity in giving feedback
+-The side of receibing feedback
+	- You're not open to learn.
+	- Personal insecurity that transforms the feedback into an attack.
+	- A lower capacity to be responsible for your own actions.

+## Giving Feedback

+- Improves your skills and abilities.
+- Contribute to the development of your collaborator.
+- Practice Skills to transform this moment into a productive one.

+### Models for giving feedback.

+- Situations
+	- Describing the situation you want to give feedback about.
+- Behavior
+	- Describing being specific and objective.
+- Impact
+	- Impact of the behavior or performance.
+- Will
+	- Co-create new and specific behaviors.

+## Receiving Feedback

+- Significant for your own growth.
+- Openness to suggestions
+- Capacity to setp back and observer the whole picture.

+### Models for receiving feedback.

+Receibing feedback is as important as giving it.

+- No prejudices
+	- We can consciously stop, step back and listen without being judgmental.
+- What can i learn?
+	- Those who learn and acquire the capacity to change faster have a competitive advantage.
+- Give feedback about your feedback.
+	- It improves your communication skills and your capacity to make a request.